3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 **NOTE:** Be very careful not to overwrite your hard drive!
 In most cases, XXX will be mmcblk0 or sdb.
 This can be found by using the following sequence:

-For this example we assume the device node is `/dev/sdb`.
-Replace with your assigned SD card device.

 1. Make sure the SD Card is not in the host PC
 2. From the host PC terminal command line, run the following command:
 ```shell